melowntech/workshop/tutorials/bing-maps.rst

 `Microsoft Bing Maps <https://www.bing.com/maps>`_ is popular web mapping applications, which `license is less restrictive <https://www.microsoft.com/en-us/maps/licensing>`_ when compared to other services.
-Therefore it can be used in VTS 3D visualisation chain as one of the :ref:`bound-layer`\s.
+Therefore it can be used in VTS 3D Geospatial Software Stack as one of the :ref:`bound-layer`\s.

 Setting up mapproxy resources